 UPDATE 10/9/22: The installation of Solar Project 1 is complete.
 We are now waiting on Georgia Power to schedule the cutover and connect the system to the power grid.
 The 100% Clean Renewable Energy Resolution will be up for a vote on Tuesday October 11th and should pass unanimously.

-UPDATE 8/31/22: The installation of Solar Poject 1: Winterville Community Center and Auditorium is well underway.
+UPDATE 8/31/22: The installation of Solar Poject 1: Winterville Cultural Center and Auditorium is well underway.
 All parts have arrived.
 The panels, inverters, and batteries are in place.
 There is still some wiring to do and then we have to work with Georgia Power to connect it to the grid.
 We hope to begin harvesting and using solar power sometime in September.

 UPDATE 8/4/22: Effects that scientists have long predicted would result from global climate change are now occurring.
 More frequent and intense drought, storms, heat waves, rising sea levels, melting glaciers and warming oceans wreak havoc on people’s livelihoods and communities.
 We all need to do our part to address this existential threat, which is one of the reasons why I started 100% Winterville.
 We also need the state and federal governments to enact policies and provide funding to combat climate change.
 Recently, ACC District 8 Commissioner Carol Myers and I wrote an Op-ed calling on the state and federal governments to take action to address the climate crisis.

-UPDATE 5/10/22: The grant and vendor contracts for Solar Project 1: Winterville Community Center and Auditorium have been approved by the Winterville City Council and signed by Mayor Dodd Ferrelle.
+UPDATE 5/10/22: The grant and vendor contracts for Solar Project 1: Winterville Cultural Center and Auditorium have been approved by the Winterville City Council and signed by Mayor Dodd Ferrelle.
 The vendor is Solar Sun World, LLC.
-Solar Project 1 includes a 39 kW Solar Photovoltaic System that will help offset power consumption at both buildings and a 36 kWh battery backup at the Community Center, which serves as Winterville's emergency shelter.
+Solar Project 1 includes a 39 kW Solar Photovoltaic System that will help offset power consumption at both buildings and a 36 kWh battery backup at the Cultural Center, which serves as Winterville's emergency shelter.
 The project should be completed by September 2022.

 UPDATE 5/6/22: I officially adopted the five points area through 100% Winterville as part of Keep Athens-Clarke County Beautiful's Adopt a Highway program.
 We had our first trash pickup in March of 2022 and will be doing quarterly trash pickups.